openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

 ```

 Since subtyping is defined only on reference types, the `instanceof` operator
-will behave as if both sides were lifted to the approrpriate reference
+will behave as if both sides were lifted to the appropriate reference
 companion, and then the question can be answered in the affirmative.
 (This may
 trigger fears of expensive boxing conversions, but in reality no actual boxing
 is required.)